-20 Essential Technical SEO Tools for Agencies
+20 Essential Technical SEO Tools For Agencies

 With VLOOKUP, it is possible to pull data from multiple sheets based on data that you want to populate in the primary sheet.

-This function allows one to do things like perform a link analysis using data gathered from different tools.
+This function allows you to do things like perform a link analysis using data gathered from different tools.

-If you gathered linking data from GSC’s “who links to you the most” report, and other data from Ahrefs, and other data from Moz, you know that it is impossible to reconcile all the information together.
+If you gathered linking data from GSC’s “who links to you the most” report, other data from Ahrefs, and other data from Moz, you know that it is impossible to reconcile all the information together.

 What if you wanted to determine which internal links are valuable in accordance with a site’s inbound linking strategy?